MichoelR/Keviyus/README.md

 convenient aids to visualization.
 The third is Four Gates.htm, a rendering of the arba'ah sh'arim also described in the Tur.

-The last presentation is The keviyus page, which describes some of the features of the Keviyus page.
+The second presentation is The keviyus page, which describes some of the features of the Keviyus page.
+The third presentation is Sidros, which gives more detail on the process of assigned the weekly Torah readings.